skip to content

 • Demonstrated commitment to sustainability and ambition to transition their organisation beyond business as usual

-• A high level of proficient in the English language (in order to derive maximum value from participation)
+• A high level of proficiency in the English language (in order to derive maximum value from participation)

 • Ability to pay the fees or to identify a sponsoring institution